 Staff who create word processing, presentation, PDF, or spreadsheet files that are posted to the web or mobile apps

-Lead staff responsible for coordinating compliance with ADA web and mobile app accessibility requirements
+Lead staff responsible for coordinating compliance with ADA web and mobile accessibility requirements

 Technical staff responsible for understanding WCAG 2.1 and fixing compliance issues